Skip to content

 401 Unauthorized.
 The Authorization header is missing, malformed, or the key has been revoked.
 Re-mint a key and update your automation tool.
 Check for accidental whitespace before/after the key when pasting.

 409 Conflict on an action endpoint.
-The graphic isn't currently live on that channel.
+The graphic isn't currently live anywhere.
 Custom actions can only fire while the graphic is on-air.
 Take it on first, then fire the action.